dkumar75-seneca/Planney/README.md

     icons: same functionality as the favicon.ico file.

-    stylesheets: where all the styling customisations for this application's user inteface is kept.
+    stylesheets and style.css: where most of the styling customisations for this application's user inteface is kept.

     javascripts: all the client side application logic (like submitting user input to the web server) is kept.

+      helpers.js: contains code for commonly used client side use cases (like exchanging data with a web server).

+      index.js: ties together all of the client side code functionality to make user interface work.

+      renders.js: has all of the boilerplate html code for rendering specific web pages like customer side of the user interface.

+      tables.js: has all of the main front end code responsible for ensuring that the data seen by user is up to date and accurate.

   server: where all the backend code (hosted on a web server) is kept.
 It consists of the following files with the following use cases: